LezaMalik/Programming_Concepts/hadoop.md

 ![cap picture](./assets/cap.jpg)

-The CAP theorem categorizes systems into three categories:
+The CAP theorem categorizes systems into three categories as shown in the image above:

 1. CA (Consistency and Availability)
     * The system prioritizes availability over consistency and can respond with possibly stale data.